 What is Alimony

-Alimony is another word for spousal maintenance.
-This is the money that a husband or wife may pay to their spouse after separation or divorce.
-It is called different things in different countries, including spousal support or aliment.
-Its purpose is for the financial support of the former spouse when that person cannot adequately support themselves.
+Alimony is the money that a husband or wife pays their spouse after separation or divorce, for financial support, in the event that their former spouse cannot adequately support themselves.

 If a person starts a new de facto relationship, the court will look at the financial aspect of that relationship when determining whether the person can support themselves.